daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/README.md

 When working wih rspec, which is a DSL which makes writing tests readable and understandable, we need to know specific files:
 - `.rspec` Configures the default flags that are passed when you run rspec.
 - `spec/spec_helper.rb` Further customizes how RSpec behaves.
 Because this is loaded in every test, you can guarantee it will be run when you run a test in isolation.
 -  `spec/rails_helper.rb` A specialized helper file that loads Rails and its dependencies.
+Like Capybara

 *The testing pyramid:*